chipxsd/stream-based-sync/stream-based-sync.md

 users.

-_Note: **Total order** also doesn't guarantee, the events will be put on stream as they were generated by all clients, what a **FIFO order** on the other hand would.
+_Note: **Total order** also doesn't guarantee, the events will be put on stream as they were generated by all clients, what a **FIFO order**, on the other hand, would.
 But **FIFO order** can't be implemented with an undetermined number of clients, nor does it provide a good experience, due to the requirement that batches be written in the same order as they were generated._